 The Stewardship Committee is directed and governed in line with its Terms of Reference.
 If you would like to attend a Committee meeting as an observer or become a member of the Committee, please contact us.

 If you would like to provide ideas or feedback on the 360Giving Standard, please visit our online Discussion Forum, where you can post comments and suggestions and contribute to existing discussions.
-All feedback and suggestions posted on the Forum will be taken into consideration by the Stewardship Committee and as per our governance and revision process for the Standard.
+All feedback and suggestions posted on the forum will be taken into consideration by the Stewardship Committee and as per the governance and review process for the Standard.